apollo

 • Regularly wash and change the pillowcases.

-• If you wear contact lenses: Clean and replace contact lenses more often.
+• If you wear contact lenses, Clean and replace them more often.
 Never share contact lenses.
 Always remember to wash your hands before inserting the contact lens.

 • Avoid staring at digital screens for longer durations.
 Rest your eyes every 20 minutes.